-Youth Mental Health First Aid (YMHFA) teaches adults how to provide Mental Health First Aid to adolescents.
+Youth Mental Health First Aid (YMHFA) teaches adults how to provide First Aid to adolescents.

 Mental illnesses often start in adolescence or early adulthood and it is important to detect problems early to ensure the young person is properly treated and supported.
-The YMHFA course teaches adults who have frequent contact with adolescents, such as parents, guardians, school staff, sport coaches and youth workers, how to assist adolescents who are developing a mental health problem, experiencing a worsening of a mental health problem.
+The YMHFA course teaches adults who have frequent contact with adolescents, such as parents, guardians, school staff, sports coaches and youth workers, how to assist adolescents who are developing or experiencing a worsening of mental health problems.

 Course format and cost

 Course format: This is a 14-hour course.
 The delivery format is flexible.
-Course participants receive a copy of the YMHFA Manual to keep and are eligible to become an accredited Mental Health First Aider.
+Course participants receive a copy of the YMHFA Manual to keep and are eligible to become an accredited First Aid Responder for mental health issues.

 Cost: Available upon request